MLB owners are crying poor again and fans shouldn't fall for it

 But if MLB owners are looking for sympathy over their sad bank accounts, there are a few things we have to remember:

-• The average MLB ticket price has been raised from $22.21 in 2006 to $32.99 in 2019, per Statista.
+• The average MLB ticket price has risen from $22.21 in 2006 to $32.99 in 2019, per Statista.
 Even as MLB attendance declines every year, the league is still generating record revenues every year.

 • Why?
 Well, because ticket sales are just one source of a team’s revenue these days.
 There are new-age revenue streams like stadium naming deals and cable rights, in addition to age-old things like $10 programs, $6 sodas and all those overpriced beers.